-If maths is your passion, you know that it is not just learning formulas or equations.
-It is a way of thinking, and problem solving, that’s important in every walk of life.
+If maths is your passion, you'll know that it's not just learning formulas or solving equations.
+It's a way of thinking and problem solving that’s important in every walk of life.

-An exciting career spent passing your passion on to the next generation could be the career for you.
+An exciting career spent passing your knowledge on to the next generation could be for you.

 What you'll be teaching

 You'll teach the national curriculum.
 The themes you're likely to cover include:

 11 to 16 year olds (key stage 3 and 4):

 16 to 18 year olds (key stage 5) - A or AS level core maths: